Avoid property development pitfalls

 What are some of the legal instruments needed to be developed and supplied ?

-We have significant experience of providing business structuring advice and implementation services as well as property development legal services to a number of Property Developers.
+Our property solicitors have significant experience in providing business structuring advice and implementation services as well as property development legal services to a number of Property Developers.

-Some of the types of legal instruments we may advise for use, in different developer cirucmstances, have in the past been:
+Some of the types of legal instruments our property lawyers may advise for use, in different developer circumstances, have in the past been:

 - Builders terms land access agreements